 Related groups and resources

-UW Mentorship program for women in Math and Science: Many of the female faculty, staff, and graduate students volunteer to mentor talented highschool girls, working in groups through a mathematical project over the course of a couple months.
-For more information, please contact professor Gloria Mari Beffa at maribeff(a)math.wisc.edu. webpage
+Girls Math Night Out!
+(UW Mentorship program for women in Math and Science): Many of the female faculty, staff, and graduate students volunteer to mentor talented highschool girls, working in groups through a mathematical project over the course of a couple months.
+For more information, please contact professor Tullia Dymarz at dymarz(a)math.wisc.edu. webpage

 WIM at University of Maryland (they have an extensive list of useful links)